 Standard of Care

 When the doctor or nurse tended to your, or your family member’s needs, a relationship was established.
 A New Orleans medical malpractice lawyer will help you prove that the medical professional’s treatment did not meet your standard of care.
 If your case goes to court, the jury will decide if what all the defendant did, or didn’t do, met standards in the medical community.
+The decision will be guided by the body of available evidence presented in the case.
+Your lawyer can help gather proof to support your stance.

 Your attorney will need to prove that if the doctor, nurse, or other medical personnel had taken the proper steps, your injury could have been avoided.